For Index of Brides, CLICK

 Alfred Guy, son of Mr. and Mrs. Henry Guy, London, Eng.
 Rev. R.J.
 Dumbrille

 officiated.
-The attendants were Miss Frances Waitson and Mr. Carmen Dale, of
+The attendants were Miss Frances Waitson and

 immediate relatives.
 The bride and groom will reside at Gretna, Ontario. |